Advice > Product management

 • Explain the concept of "recursion" to my grandma

-• Describe a typical page load time distribution on desktop?
+• Describe a typical page load time distribution on a desktop device.
 What about on mobile?

 • Design a simple load balancer for Google.com.
 What data structures would you use?